poole/hyde/docs/7.0.1/writing.md

 |-----------------|:-----------|:---------------:|---------------:|
 | First body part |Second cell | Third cell      | fourth cell    |
 {:.stretch-table}

+You can add the `stretch-table` class to a markdown table by putting `{:.stretch-table}` in line directly below the table.
+To add the class to a HTML table, add the it to the `class` attribute of the `table` tag, e.g. `<table class="stretch-table">`.

 ## Adding code blocks
 To add a code block without syntax highlighting, simply indent 4 spaces (regular markdown).